My 12 Favorite — and Two Least Favorite — Books of 2020

 - The Big Book of the Dead — Marion Winik memorialized friends, family, and others important in her in "books of the dead," two volumes named after the Maryland neighborhoods in which she lived when she wrote them.
 Those two books are combined here in a single volume that reminds us how interesting, important, and unforgettable people in our lives are.

 Also in the "blech" pile was Perfect Little Children.
-I do not enjoy the trope of a broken-down, drunk British housewife who pretends to have a stressful career and is completely unreliable in every part of her life, especially regarding her friend who Is In Trouble.
-Some find that suspenseful, but I find it tedious — and I love me some champagne-swilling rich Brits.
+I do not enjoy the trope of a broken-down, drunk British housewife who pretends to have a stressful career and is completely unreliable in every part of her life, especially regarding her Friend Who Is In Trouble.
+Some find that suspenseful, but I find it tedious — which surprises me because I love me some champagne-swilling rich Brits.

 Here is a complete list of the books I read this year.
-The icons indicate print (📖), Kindle (📲), library (🤓), youth (👧), Little Free Library loan (🏠), and audiobook (🎧).
+The icons indicate print (📖), Kindle (📲), library (🤓), juvenile (👧), Little Free Library loan (🏠), and audiobook (🎧).

 - Humans 📲📖